Chicago and Northern Indiana Railroad Interlocking Towers: looking northeast looking south

 |Bill Molony posted|

-Dennis DeBruler And the C&WI 16th Street Tower past the end of the train, the boxcars are on the ICwest embankment, and I believe that is the Erie freight house in the middle background.
+Dennis DeBruler And the C&WI 16th Street Tower past the end of the train, the boxcars are on the ICwest embankment, and the Erie Freight House is in the middle background.

 |Tom Carter posted|